sandreas/m4b-tool/README.md

 #### General Notes

-If you think there is an issue with m4b-tool, first head over to the [FAQ and Troubleshooting](#faq-and-troubleshooting).
+If you think there is an issue with m4b-tool, first head over to the [Troubleshooting](#Troubleshooting).

 #### MacOS
 On MacOS you can use brew to install the most requirements: